-- The School System purchased sixteen special needs school buses. - Cabling infrastructure was added to support voice-over-internet protocol telephony. - Band towers were completed at four high schools. - The School System replaced approximately \$5.71 million of student chromebooks and approximately \$2.68 million of teacher laptops. - Ongoing construction of a new middle school neared completion by the end of the year. - Equipment and furnishings of approximately \$0.87 million was purchased for the new middle school. - Other projects still in progress at year end include renovations to a middle school, an elementary school and a high school stadium, an addition to a high school and to two elementary schools, and improvements and renovations to an administrative building.
+- The School System purchased fourteen 72-passenger school buses. - Voice-over-internet protocol telephony systems were added at 14 schools. - Security system servers were upgraded. - The School System replaced approximately \$3.81 million of student and staff chromebooks, laptops and desktop computers. - A new middle school was opened to students for the 2022-2023 school year. - Renovations to the old middle school were completed so that the space could be repurposed.
+This building was renamed the Center of Innovation. - Renovations to the central office administrative complex were completed.

+- Kitchen equipment was replaced in schools throughout the district. - Other projects still in progress at year end include renovations to an elementary school, an addition two elementary schools, auxiliary gyms at five high schools and renovations to an administrative building.

-Additional information on the School System's capital assets can be found in Note H on page 65 of this report.
+Additional information on the School System's capital assets can be found in Note H on page 70 of this report.

-Long-term debt - As of June 30, 2022, the School System had total bonded debt of \$40,994,972 (before premiums) from the 2013 and 2018 bond issuance.
+Long-term debt - As of June 30, 2023, the School System had total bonded debt of \$28,089,972 (before premiums) from the 2013 and 2018 bond issuance.
 The 2013 issuance is payable from an ad valorem tax on all taxable property within the School District, without limit as to rate or amount.
 The 2018 issuance is payable from the proceeds from the SPLOST III referendum.